GONT-network/dev-docs/README.md

 # dev-docs
-RU Docs of the GONT-VM development.
+RU docs of the GONT-VM development.